uozuAho/yatzyTopDown/dev_log/dev.log.md

 ## Next slice: game continues until player has chosen all categories

+git commit: `1ffe5a2`

+Rewrote the e2e test to run until all categories have been selected by the player.
+This breaks the game unit test.
+Rather than fixing that test, it seems more useful to be able to step the game through from the outside, rather than having it run the entire game in a closed manner.

 # long term todo

 - handle bad input from user